gather-data/gather-public/content/docs/security.md

 Our payments provider Stripe has been audited by an independent PCI Qualified Security Assessor and is certified as a PCI Level 1 Service Provider.

 ### Do you have a contact for security?
-Yes, please email [security@gatherdata.co](mailto:security@gatherdata.co) with any concerns, questions, or reports related to security.
+Yes, please email [mailto:security@gatherdata.co](security@gatherdata.co) with any concerns, questions, or reports related to security.